-This fare applies only on itineraries that combine an outbound trip with LATAM and an inbound flight with Iberia.
-A Boeing 78 takes you to Peru, with 2-2-2 seating up front.
-Iberia’s Airbus A350 is scheduled to take you back to Europe, outfitted with 1-2-1 seating.
+This fare applies itineraries either with LATAM or Iberia.
+You can expect a LATAM Boeing 787, with 2-2-2 seating up front.
+Or Iberia’s Airbus A350 outfitted with 1-2-1 seating.

 Search & Book

 Fare rules for this deal are rather specific.
-Tickets are on sale until October 26, 2020 and all travel has to be completed on May 31, 2020 (arrival date of your inbound flight).
+Tickets are officially on sale until January 14, 2021 and all travel has to be completed on June 30, 2020 (arrival date of your inbound flight).
 In addition, a hefty minimum stay of seven days between departing Madrid and leaving Lima applies.
 On the upside, this fare is available almost daily in 2021.

 Once you’ve booked the flight, check your booking class in the confirmation email.
 Should it not say business, you can cancel for free within 24 hours of having made the booking.
 This does seem highly unlikely, though.